 Rereading William Styron (2014) and American Lonesome: The Work of Bruce Springsteen (2018) feature portraits of Styron and Springsteen on the respective covers.
-Both are in part critical memoirs.
-Styron became a friend while I wrote The Novels of William Styron (1995).
-On hearing of his final illness, I painted the portrait based on a photograph taken when we first met.
-Contemplation during the act of painting led to the book.
-American Lonesome is a reflection on an earlier inspiration.
-In my years between school and university, Springsteen’s music galvanised me.
-I painted the cover portrait on submitting the manuscript.
-Another publication combining writing and painting is Joyce Carol Oates Ou Quelque Chose D’Approchant (2017), a memoir of my encounters with the subject of an earlier book, Dark Eyes on America (2005).
-Oates wrote of the portrait that she hoped that she was indeed “something like this.”
+Both involve memoir.
+Styron became a friend while I was writing The Novels of William Styron (1995).
+I painted the portrait on learning of his final illness, knowing we’d never meet again.
+This led me to reflect on his work partly through the lens of our friendship.
+American Lonesome is a meditation on an earlier inspiration.
+Springsteen’s songs were among those that galvanised me in youth and have accompanied me ever since.
+Another publication combining writing and painting is Joyce Carol Oates Ou Quelque Chose D’Approchant (2017).
+This is a memoir of getting to know the author while writing Dark Eyes on America (2005).
+JCO wrote of the portrait that she hoped that she was indeed “something like this.”
 My current manuscript explores painting as that other, key element of my creative life.
 I see it as part of my preparations for the spring 2021 exhibition.

 You can watch here a 3-minute clip of me talking about American Lonesome at the 2018 Louisiana Book Festival, Baton Rouge.